Volunteer Crew: Frequently Asked Questions

 Thinking of volunteering as a crew member on one of Sea Shepherd Global's vessels?
 Read these frequently-asked questions to learn more, then visit our Volunteer at Sea page to download your application.

 How many ships are in the Sea Shepherd Global Fleet?

-There are currently five ships in Sea Shepherd Global’s fleet.
+There are currently four ships in Sea Shepherd Global’s fleet.
 These include our flagship the M/V Steve Irwin, and other vessels including the M/V Bob Barker, the M/V Sam Simon, and the M/V Ocean Warrior.